 - The length of time the property has been left unoccupied

 - The reason why it has been left unoccupied

 - Whether or not building work is being undertaken

 - Whether or not the policyholder is going to let, sell or reoccupy the property.

 Unoccupied home insurance does not have to be an annual policy.
 If you can inform the insurer how long the property is going to be unoccupied, it will arrange cover accordingly: for three or six months.

 Should matters not go to plan, and the property sale does not go through as quickly as anticipated, you might have to renew the contract.

 What can I do to Lower the cost?

 Moreover, you may be able lower the premium by choosing a higher excess than the one specified in the policy; this could be £100 or £200.
-The excess is the amount you pay towards a claim, so, do not set it at a level that you cannot pay.
-Say your excess has been set at £400 and you lodge a claim for £300, you are not going to receive anything from the insurance company.
+The excess is the amount you pay towards a claim, so, do not set it at a level that you cannot afford.
+If your excess has been set at £400 and you lodge a claim for £300, you are not going to receive anything from the insurance company.

 Compare Unoccupied Home Insurance Quotes